ROCm/AMDMIGraphX/doc/src/overview.rst

 Building a program
 ------------------

-A program consists of a set of an instruction to be executed when calling ``eval``.
+A program consists of a set of instructions to be executed when calling ``eval``.
 Each instruction has an associated ``operation`` which represents the computation to be performed by the instruction.

 We can start by building a simple program to add two numbers together::